Discover the Windy City

 North Pond in Lincoln Park is where you find award-winning chef Bruce Sherman featuring local and organic cuisine.
 Check out his tasting menu.

 Chicago has an Eataly and if you have not visited one yet, it’s an absolute must for all things Italian.
-There are locations in New York, Rome, Florence, Milan etc.
+There are locations in New York, Rome, Florence, Milan etc. There will be one in Toronto soon.

 Spring and summer are ideal for walking and historical tours – Jill recommends the river architectural tour as a “must” – but even in winter, you can experience the richness of this city’s culture by visiting the Shed Aquarium, the Art Institute of Chicago, the Cultural Centre and the Water Tower.
 Other top-drawer attractions include visiting the John Hancock Centre at sundown, walking through Millennium Park and attending any of the great blues clubs.